 - DevOps complexity (you manage both services)

 Hiring pool: Massive.
 500K+ React developers.
-Easiest to hire for.
+The easiest pool to hire from.

-Timeline: MVP in 8–14 weeks for experienced team.
+Timeline: MVP in 8–14 weeks for an experienced team.
 Longer than Laravel due to two codebases.

 Cost: Medium to high.
-Node.js hosting: $50–$500/month depending on scale.
+Node.js hosting: $50–$500/mo depending on scale.
 Development cost is high due to complexity.

 What it is: React framework that adds server-side rendering, static generation, routing, and full-stack capabilities.

-Best for: Modern web applications where you want React's power but simpler architecture than separate frontend/backend.
+Best for: Modern web applications where you want React's power but a simpler architecture than separate frontend and backend.
 SEO-critical sites that need server rendering.

 Strengths: